-A healthy Chocolate Swiss Cake Roll that is actually easy to roll, as well as vegan, dairy-free, egg-free, and gluten-free.
+A Chocolate Swiss Cake Roll that is actually easy to roll, as well as vegan, dairy-free, egg-free, and gluten-free.
 Easy to make using a cookie sheet, your own filling or mine, and topped with a glossy chocolate ganache.
 Check out my step by step video below and here!

 Swiss Cake Roll (Easy Trick)